 If a Steering Committee is established to direct the strategic planning initiative it should drive the plan through all stages of preparation, to ensure that the initiative is both managed effectively and is providing maximum benefit.
 It needs to include the authorities and institutions involved in decision making for in the water sector, together with a selection of other key stakeholders.
-The eventual make-up must be carefully balanced and requires a commitment at the outset from all participating organisations (government, the private sector and civil society etc) acceptable to stakeholders.
+The eventual make-up must be carefully balanced and requires a commitment at the outset from all participating organisations (government, the private sector society acceptable and civil etc) to stakeholders.